 Basically, all you have to do is to make note of what you need to do for the specific class and what the deadline is.

-In other words, bullet journal assignment tracker allows you to keep all your assignements in one spot.
+In other words, a bullet journal assignment tracker allows you to keep all your assignments in one spot.